Skip to the main content

 Employment & Advancement

-Automobile accessories installers are employed by automotive specialty shops.
+Automobile accessories installers work for automotive and heavy truck dealerships, and specialty shops.

 Experienced installers may advance to service manager or shop foreperson positions.
 Some start their own businesses.
 Others purchase existing businesses.